alphastrata/vestaluna/README.md

 - [x] seperate the xml parsing and the scraper, the scraper can go into tools/scraper.go
 - [x] started breakout files into proper packages and dir structure
 - [x] test that the scraper works on scraping tiles from any of the .xml formats provided by the NASA Api
+- [x] build instructions for cutting a binary the [Fyne way.](https://developer.fyne.io/started/packaging)
+- [x] Make an icon for the app with dalle